Gabriele-Zini/js-biglietto-treno/README.md

 1. invoke all the functions by setting the condition: conditionFulfilled === false.
 2. it is essential to place the conditions that invoke the functions in the predetermined order for the desired effect to occur.
 The order cannot be random.
 3. whenever the condition inside a function is met, conditionFulfilled is triggered and changes the state of the conditionFulfilled flag from false to true.
 That will prevent the subsequent conditions from being checked or executed.
-That's why order is crucial in this algorithm.
+That's why order is crucial in this algorithm:

 ```javascript
 // html output